 (b) Resolutions of Church Synod and of Church Council.

-(c) Motions, request and suggestions by members of Synod, congregations, Pastors’ Conventions, Ecclesiastical Council and Church Council.
+(c) Motions, requests and suggestions by members of Synod, congregations, Pastors’ Conventions, Ecclesiastical Council and Church Council.

 (2) The report on the activities of Church Council in terms of Section 46 (4) of the Constitution shall be presented to Synod on the first day of a meeting.
 The report is to be tabled in writing before deliberation thereon takes place.